AnthonyLNguyen/notes/cs408/notes.md

 3. x of sub2 and a and b of big
 4. a and b of big

-Is scope of sub1 a staticancestor of sub3?
+Is scope of sub1 a static ancestor of sub3?

 ### Dynamic